arvigeus/AZ-204/Questions/App Service.md

 ---

-When would you use Access restrictions feature?
+Question: When would you use Access restrictions feature?

 - [x] To restrict access to your app from a set of well-defined IP addresses.
 - [ ] To access an on-premises system securely.